-Women’s History Month is coming to an end, and as promised, here’s my post on the 5 women artists of India along with activity suggestions for children.
+Women’s History Month might be coming to an end, but it is never too late to learn about 5 women artists of India along with activity suggestions for children.
 So let’s dive right in :

 1. Sahifa Banu

-Unlike the Western Artists of the 17th, 18th and 19th century, we hardly have any record of women painters in India at that time.
-However, in the much celebrated and well known Khamsa-i-Nizami book which records artists of the Mughal court, you can find a painting of Sahifa Banu, making a self-portrait (refer to the image above).
+Unlike the Western Artists of the 17th and 18th century, we hardly have any record of women painters in India at that time.

 Activity Suggestion : Get your child to study an interesting pose of a foreign-politician / diplomat and create a portrait in the style of Sahifa Banu, i.e. use a big page border, and a smaller border for the actual painting.
 Tip: Use gold paint to make leaf & flower or even vegetable stamps.